 5. Chefs de France

-On my list of disappointments is hands down the “Be Our Guest” Restaurant at Disney’s Magic Kingdom.
+On my list of disappointments was the “Be Our Guest” Restaurant at Disney’s Magic Kingdom.
 This restaurant is nearly impossible to book reservations for and it is highly over-rated.
-I was expecting a rainforest Cafe style experience where the characters came to life and sang the popular Beauty & The Beast song.
+I was expecting a Rainforest Cafe style experience where the characters came to life and sang the popular Beauty & The Beast songs.
 Instead you”ll be in a decorated room with unappetizing and over-priced breakfast selections that arrive cold before you can find a clean table.
-Again, be very wary of reviews and recommendations you find online.
-Remember they are coming from states without such an advanced foodie culture and also from families with children.
-Instead, consider enjoying one of the many buffet-style breakfasts found at all the various hotels.
-Bomba Cafe at Animal Kingdom Lodge was excellent and I am going to assume most of them are equally as delicious.